 Requirements for students pursuing a doctoral degree normally include:

-- for students admitted at the pre-Master's level, completion of the Master's degree and theses within four semesters
+- for students admitted at the pre-master's level, completion of the master's degree and thesis within four semesters

 - completion of remaining course requirements within five semesters of admission at the PhD level

 - satisfaction of requirements pertaining to the two areas of specialization within 5 semesters of admission at the PhD level

 - a dissertation proposal and comprehensive oral examination

 - a final dissertation and oral defense thereof

 All Ph.D. students are required to enroll in 9 credit hours of coursework per semester for the first two years of enrollment in the program at the Ph.D. level.
 During their first semester all students are required to take three graduate seminars, in addition to any GTA requirements.
 All new students must participate in the Proseminar to become acquainted with the department and faculty.
 After completing the oral comprehensive examination and defense of the dissertation proposal, students are required to enroll at least 6 credit hours each fall and spring until 18 post-comprehensive hours are completed or the student graduates, whichever comes first.
 If the Ph.D. degree is not completed after 18 credit hours of post-comprehensive enrollment, students must continue to enroll each semester until all requirements for the degree have been met.

 Ph.D. students are required to complete 14 graduate seminars in Sociology including three graduate-level theory courses and three graduate-level research methods courses.
 For those who completed the thesis-option M.A. in the Department of Sociology at the University of Kansas, the graduate-level theory, methods, and sociology seminars taken while earning the M.A. count towards meeting these requirements.
 Students who do not complete Sociology 812 (Analytic Methods) at the Master's level are required to do at the Ph.D. level.